System Design Space

 HDD/Networkms+

-• Why virtual memory and pages affect predictability.
+• Why virtual memory, pages, and syscalls affect latency predictability.

-• Understanding latency and throughput at the CPU/memory level helps evaluate bottlenecks.
+• Understanding latency and throughput at the CPU and memory level makes bottleneck analysis more precise.

 Related chapters